PunamSmahale/movie-recommender-shiny-app/README.md

 # Movie Recommender

-This is code for a shiny app for a movie recommender based on 2 systems - Favorite Genre & Collaborative Filtering.
+This is shiny app code for a movie recommender based on 2 systems - Favorite Genre & Collaborative Filtering.

 ### Systems I & II
 System I - Favorite Genre